Characterising the Dynamo in a Radiatively Inefficient Accretion Flow: Discussion

 We quantify the strength of such a dynamo by using the mean-field induction equation to identify different dimensionless control parameters.
 Firstly, the parameter $R_{\alpha_{ij}} = \alpha_{ij} H/\eta_T$ measures the importance of the $\alpha$-effect to amplify the field against turbulent diffusion $\eta_T$.
 The importance of the shear is governed by the parameter $R_{\Omega}=SH^2/\eta_T$.
 The product $D=R_{\alpha_{\phi \phi}} R_\Omega$ called the dynamo number, measures the combined amplification strength of both the $\alpha$ and $\Omega$ effects in an $\alpha$-$\Omega$ dynamo.
 It should exceed a critical value $D_{crit}$ for amplification of the field, which for thin discs is $\sim 10$ \citep{Brandenburg2005}.
 Of course the value of $D_{crit}$ for the RIAF is not known apriori.
 The value of shear $S=1.5 \Omega$ and scale-height $H=c_s/\Omega$, are known from the simulation data, while $\alpha_{ij}$ can be obtained from the SVD analysis.
 Turbulent diffusion is approximated as $\eta_T = v^{\prime}_{rms}/3k_{\rm MRI}$, where we are motivated from the TF result on forced turbulence \citep{Sur2008}, with $k_{MRI}=\Omega/v_A$, the wavenumber of the fastest growing mode of MRI.
 This leads to an estimate, \be R_{\alpha_{ij}} = \frac{\alpha_{ij} H}{\eta_T}=3\sqrt{\frac{\beta}{2}} \frac{\alpha_{ij}}{v^{\prime}_{rms}}, \ee

 \be R_{\Omega}=\frac{SH^2}{\eta_T}=\frac{9}{4}\beta \frac{v_A}{v^{\prime}_{rms}}, \ee where $\beta=2P_{\rm gas}/B^2$.

 These numbers are generally studied in the kinematic stage; but here we calculate them here in saturation.
 Top and bottom panels of Fig. \ref{fig:reynolds_no} show the meridional variation of the control parameters ($R_{\alpha_{\phi \phi}}$, $R_{\alpha_{rr}}$ and $R_{\Omega}$) and dynamo number $D= R_{\alpha_{\phi \phi}}R_{\Omega}$ with latitude respectively.
 Here, we consider only $\alpha_{rr}$ and $\alpha_{\phi \phi}$, related to the dominant components of magnetic field $B_r$ and $B_{\phi}$ respectively.
 It is evident from Fig. \ref{fig:reynolds_no} that at all latitudes $R_{\Omega}>R_{\alpha_{ij}}$ so that dynamo generation is controlled by the dynamo number $D=R_{\alpha_{\phi \phi}}R_{\Omega}$.
 This is of course a local value of $D$ at some $(r,\theta)$ and to infer whether the dynamo is super critical, one needs to solve the mean-field induction equation with these $\alpha_{ij}$ and shear profiles.
 But it is interesting to note from the the meridional profile of the local value of $D$, that it exceeds about 10 where the mean field is prominent.
 More work solving the mean-field dynamo equation is needed to put this conclusion on a firmer footing.
+We expect the dynamo action to be local because both the kinetic and current helicities become non-vanishing at high latitudes (Fig. 26 in \cite{Dhang2019}) where a large-scale dynamo operates and dynamo coefficients have non-zero values.